Attending or not attending work

 Where does the responsibility for risk assessment in this situation ultimately end up with?
 The Headteacher, Governing Body, Local Authority or Welsh Government?

 This will depend on the educational establishment but in a school, we would expect the Headteacher to carry out any risk assessment with appropriate advice and guidance from the Local Authority.
 The use of individual and organisational risk assessments at a local authority level must be used to inform PPE.
 Risk assessments should include droplet and contact infection risks.
 Risk assessments should already exist for learners with more complex needs, including those with emotional and behavioural needs and should be updated as a matter of priority in light of changes to provision.
-Please note that the NEU have their own checklist risk assessment for each sector on the website for your use.
+Please note that the NEU have their own joint union checklist risk assessment for each sector on the website.

 Can we have clear guidance on how to deal with behavioural issues such as fighting, spitting etc?
 Will PPE be provided?